syamagay/localDB-tools/README.md

   setting before running web-app

   modify setting.sh
-  * APACHE : true : run by apache
+  * APACHE : set true if you run this app by apache, or false if not
-  * PYTHON3 : true : you use python3
+  * PYTHON3 : set true if you use python3, or false if use python2
   * IPADDRESS : where you run this web app ( default : "'127.0.0.1'" )
   * PORT : port of mongoDB ( default : "27017" )
   modify codes by executing setting.sh